Punganur: Transport

-Under the Kadapa-Bangalore railway project a railway line passes through Kudavuru, which is a village in Punganur mandal at an distance of 8 km (5.0 mi) from Punganur.
+Under the Kadapa-Bangalore railway project a railway line passes through Kudavuru, which is a town in Punganur mandal at an distance of 8 km (5.0 mi) from Punganur.
 After completion of this railway line Punganur will get railway station at Kudavuru.
 At present the nearest railway station is Madanapalle Road railway station in Chinna Tippa Samudram (CTM) village, which is located 36 km (22 mi) from Punganur.